-- 1. The Committee shall meet at least quarterly, or more frequently as circumstances dictate.
+- 1. The Committee shall meet at least quarterly, or more frequently as circumstances dictate to carry out its mandate.
 Meetings shall be convened at such times, places and in such a manner as determined by the Committee Chair. - 2.
 Meetings of the Committee may be called by the Committee Chair, by any Committee member or by the external auditor.
 Members may participate in meetings in person or by telephone, electronic or other communication facilities as permit all persons participating in the meeting to communicate adequately with each other.
 A member participating by such means is deemed to be present at that meeting. - 3.
 The Committee may invite any director, officer or employee or any other person to attend meetings to assist the Committee with its deliberations. - 4.
-Notice of Committee meetings shall be sent to each Committee member by pre-paid mail, by personal delivery, electronic-mail or telephone at least 24 hours before the time and date set for the meeting. - 5.
+Notice of Committee meetings shall be sent to each Committee member by pre-paid mail, personal delivery, electronic-mail or by telephone at least 24 hours before the time and date set for the meeting at the Member's contact information last recorded with the Corporate Secretary. - 5.
 Notice of each Committee meeting shall also be given to the external auditor and the Internal Auditor, to attend and be heard at each meeting. - 6.
 Quorum for a meeting of the Committee shall be a majority of its members, subject to a minimum of two members. - 7.
 A resolution in writing signed by all Committee members, other than a resolution of the Committee in carrying out its duties under subsection 194(3) of the Bank Act (Canada), shall be as valid as if it had been passed at a meeting of the Committee. - 8.
 Matters decided by the Committee shall be by majority vote. - 9.
-The Committee shall meet privately after each meeting, and shall also meet in separate private sessions with each of the external auditor, the Internal Auditor and the Chief Financial Officer.
+The Committee shall meet in camera immediately prior to and/or after each meeting.
+The Committee shall also meet in separate in camera sessions with each of the external auditor, the Internal Auditor and the Chief Financial Officer.